 Wolf-pac has five states.
 The Convention of States, with its call for an essentially open amendment convention, has thirteen states, and small prospects for many more.
 The BBA Task Force currently has 28 states, and if the Colorado Senate flips Democratic in November, as it’s very likely to do, they’ll be down to 27, at most.
 Nobody can get to 34.

-Due to a drafting error on the last hectic day of the Constitutional Convention, the states have never been able to call for an amendment convention, much less get the 2/3 vote needed to propose an amendment.
+The states have never been able to call for an amendment convention, much less get the 2/3 vote needed to propose an amendment.
 The most critical feature of our Constitution, the amendment power, doesn’t work as intended, and Congress is free to run amok.

 To fix Article V we don’t need citizen’s groups like Wolf-pac, the Convention of States, or the BBA Task Force.
 We don’t need an organization at all.
 We don’t need money, and we don’t need publicity.
 All we need is a critical mass of state legislators, Democrat and Republican, who unite on an ad hoc basis to amend Article V.